Resumes and Interviewing Tips

 - Have more than one person read and review your resume.

-- Reread your resume several times and know what is on it.
+- Reread you resume several times and know what is on it.

 - Make sure it looks profession (consistent font, consistent pitch, adequate white space, etc.).

-- Have your resume critiqued at one of the walk in sessions at Career Services.
+- Have your resume critiqued at one of the walk in sessions at Career Services (see link for hours).

 Potential employers will not hire you if you are not prepared.
 Some preparation tips: